yassato/caige_barley/manuscript/manuscript.md

 ## Genome-wide association study
 Lastly, we used Neighbor GWAS to detect large-effect loci responsible for neighbor genotypic effects on the three phenotypes of disease infection.
 We detected two significant SNPs associated with neighbor genotypic effects, one of which were for net form net blotch and another was for scald (Fig. 4B, C, D).
-The significant SNP of neighbor genotypic effects on the net form net blotch was located on the tip of 7H chromosome (Fig. 4B)
+The significant SNP of neighbor genotypic effects on the net form net blotch was located on the tip of 7H chromosome (Fig. 4B).
+**Further description of beta2 estimates of the top-scoring SNP.**
-These findings suggest that xxx.
+These findings suggest that **a summary of major findings from this paragraph**.

 To examine whether neighbor genotypic effects shared the same genetic architecture with plant's own genotypic effects, we also conducted standard GWAS and compared it with Neighbor GWAS.

 - QTL position of NFNB in comparison with self-QTL
 - QTL position of SFNB in comparison with self-QTL